mervesaltik/intelligent-iot-telemetry-and-ota/README.md

 - Evaluate real-time performance metrics.
 - Apply updates only if they improve or maintain performance.
 - Create a smarter, adaptive, and failure-resistant IoT ecosystem.

+## 🔬 Methodology

+The proposed approach combines:
+- **Continuous Monitoring** Real-time tracking of CPU, RAM, network, and power usage to understand device performance before updates.
+- **Machine Learning Anomaly Detection** ML models classify device states as “good” or “bad” based on telemetry data, helping to assess the impact of updates.
+- **Adaptive OTA Updates** Updates are only applied if they improve or maintain performance.
+Harmful updates are blocked automatically to protect device stability and resources.